PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/ClusteringKMeans.md

 # Clustering: K-Means

 We start with a introduction to clustering.
 We will then continue with the workshop, which covers a commonly used clustering algorithm - the k-means algorithm.
-The workshop will consist of some interactive lessons, two short quizzes and a mini-project.

-## 0) Learning Objectives:
+## Learning Objectives
-After this module you'll know the fundamental theory on, and how to:
-1. Understand and apply a clustering algorithm.

-Table of contents:
-1. Introduction to concepts: 0.5 hours
-2. Workshop: 7 hours
+- [ ] Understand unsupervised learning, in particular clustering.

 ## Questions or issues?

 If you have any questions or issues regarding the course material, please first ask your peers or ask us in the Q&A in Datalab!

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">